 Kids and gardening really go hand-in-hand.
 Children are curious, love to get dirty, and learn by doing.
 Most importantly, they want to do whatever it is we’re doing, and right about now, we all want to be outside in the sunshine!
-What better way to teach kids where their food comes, how to take care of the earth, and all about the cycle of life than by gardening with them?
-There are a few tips to keep in mind to make sure the activity is easy, fun and engaging.
+What better way to teach kids where their food comes from, how to take care of the earth, and all about the cycle of life than by gardening with them?
+There are a few tips to keep in mind to make sure the activity is easy, fun, and engaging.

 Stock up on kid-friendly gardening tools.

-You can’t walk into the garden section of a store in spring time without seeing those adorable little Paw Patrol-themed gardening supplies.
+You can’t walk into the garden section of a store in springtime without seeing those adorable little Paw Patrol-themed gardening supplies.
 Whether you go with a character or just bright colors ad patterns, get your little gardener his or her own supplies.
-Gloves, a hand shovel and a watering can will all make your child feel special and important.
+Gloves, a hand shovel, and a watering can will all make your child feel special and important.
 (These are actually great items for an Easter basket!)
 These tools will also give your little one a sense of independence and confidence.

 Give him his own small, garden bed.